What Makes a Good First Aid Kit?

 Next would-be dressings that can control severe bleeding.
 That would mean a few 5×9 trauma dressings and/or a blood stopper dressing.
 This blood stopper dressing is a non-stick 5×9 dressing with rolled gauze that can also create a pressure dressing.
 This dressing could also be used to treat burns, and the gauze could also be used for packing wounds.

-The third item of importance that every first aid kit should contain is a thermal blanket to address shock.
+The third item of importance that every first aid kit should contain is a thermal blanket to treat shock.

 Triangular dressings and a splint are also great items to include.
 You want to be able to stabilize any fractures to minimize the damage to the limb.